chauhaan/Aylien_Ansible/README.md

 # Aylien_Ansible

-This repository contains two playbook.
+This repository contains two playbooks.

 1 - Create the instance on AWS and Deploy the python application.